-C. Quality enhancement.
-Describe plans to raise the level of existing doctoral programs from the level of strength to the level of national prominence.
+C. Quality Enhancement - Describe plans to raise the level of existing doctoral programs from the level of strength to the level of national prominence.

 In 2007, the Graduate School conducted a survey to assess academic program capacity for graduate enrollment growth.
-This assessment has since been refined and supported by an external consultancy, and the Graduate School is presently engaged in conducting a 2010 update.
-Working in collaboration with the president's and provost's offices, the Graduate School has developed three successful programs to align institutional resources with academic quality enhancement and enrollment growth potential.
+This assessment has since been refined and supported by an external consultancy, and is updated regularly.

+Working in collaboration with the President's and Provost's offices, the Graduate School has developed three successful programs to align institutional resources with academic quality enhancement and enrollment growth potential.

 The following provides a brief overview of these three programs:

-- 1. Graduate Student Travel: each year \$150,000 is dedicated to support graduate student participation in national and regional professional conferences for the purpose of sharing research finding, creative accomplishments and professional networking.
+- Graduate Student Travel: each year \$150,000 is dedicated to support graduate student participation in national and regional professional conferences for the purpose of sharing research finding, creative accomplishments and professional networking.
 These funds are often (but not necessarily) combined with college, departmental or other external funding sources to help offset travel expenses. - 2.
-Graduate Enrollment Enhancement Program: each year \$150,000 is dedicated to match university departmental initiatives to recruit the highest-quality graduate students to Texas Tech.
-The vast majority of these funds is directed at bringing prospective doctoral students to campus for two to three day recruiting visits.
-In some cases, departments (e.g., chemistry, English, psychology) invite 20-30 or more of their prospective graduate students to participate in structured recruitment weekends that include the opportunity to engage with faculty and meet with current graduate students.
-In other instances and depending on departmental organization, the recruiting efforts are less structured and, are conducted with only 1-2 students at a time but with the same focus on faculty research interests and current graduate student interaction. - 3.
+Graduate Enrollment Enhancement Program: each year \$150,000 is dedicated to match university departmental initiatives to recruit highest quality graduate students to Texas Tech.
+Some of these funds are directed at bringing prospective doctoral students to campus for 2-3 day recruiting visits.
+In some cases, departments (e.g., Chemistry, English, Psychology) invite 20-30 or more of their prospective graduate students to participate in structured recruitment weekends that include the opportunity to engage with faculty and meet with current graduate students.
+In other instances and depending on departmental organization the recruiting efforts are less structured and, instead, are conducted with only 1-2 students at a time but with the same focus on faculty research interests and current graduate student interaction. - 3.
 Growing Graduate Programs: each year approximately \$700,000 is made available specifically for graduate programs across campus to participate in a competitive Request for Proposal process to secure Graduate School funding support to enhance existing or create new graduate-level opportunities.
-Although the use of these funds varies, resources are often directed toward such objectives as providing graduate assistantships, improving the quality of distance-delivered courses and programs, and exploring new opportunities at the nexus of external or niche funding, and existing faculty and research expertise.
+Although the use of these funds varies, resources are often directed toward such objectives as providing graduate assistantships.
+A quality enhancement initiative designed to increase graduate fellowships was developed under the leadership of President Bailey.
+The program concludes at the end of FY 12.
+Originally awarded for STEM disciplines, the program was expanded to include other strategic areas including social, economic, behavioral sciences, business and humanities.
+For 2009-2010, 85 doctoral-level awards were made, and a second round was awarded in 2010-2011 of an additional 37 new doctoral and 34 new master's awards.
+The program and related marketing initiatives achieved immediate results with an increase of 11.4% in the number of doctoral students enrolling in the Fall 2009 term.
+The expanded program also contributed to an additional increase of 3.97% in the number of doctoral students and 12.1% increase in the number of master's students enrolling in Fall 2010.
+Over the three-year duration between FY 10 through FY 12 it is expected that a total of \$6.6 million will be devoted to these new fellowships.